cambiatus/backend/README.md

 ```
 **Step 3**

+The system uses two external dependencies that need to be manually installed.
+Both of them are used for dealing with images
-The system uses [ImageMagick](https://imagemagick.org/) for ensuring that the process of image uploads runs properly and [Mogrify](https://hex.pm/packages/mogrify) (dependency package) is dependent on this.
+* [ImageMagick](https://imagemagick.org/) is used to ensure that the process of image uploads runs properly and [Mogrify](https://hex.pm/packages/mogrify) (dependency package) is dependent on it.
 [Here](https://imagemagick.org/script/download.php) are instructions for installing it.
+* [Exiftool](https://exiftool.org/) is used to remove unnecessary metadata from images, mainly to help protect user privacy.
+[Here](https://exiftool.org/install.html) are instructions for installing it.

 Install dependencies by running
 ```